Customer Engagement

 Built-in tooltips can help you explain every single feature if your product is more complicated and less intuitive.
 Customers will click those tooltips when they want to and discover necessary information on their own.

-And live chat messages are great for greeting new customers in a more personal way and letting them know that you’re available to chat at all times.
+And live chat messages are great for greeting new customers with a more personal touch and letting them know that you’re available to chat in real time and at all times.

 Schedule an onboarding call